mfarsikov/kotgres/readme.md

   }
 }
 ```
-By default all repositories are assigned to this database object, unless other is specified in
+By default, all repositories are assigned to this database object, unless other is specified in
-`@PostgresRepository` annotation
+`@PostgresRepository` annotation:
 ```kotlin
 @PostgresRepository(belongsToDb = "my.another.DbObject")
 interface MyRepository : Repository<MyEntity>